-A confidential advisor provides support and advice to staff and students who are confronted with undesirable behaviour or who suspect a possible breach of integrity at TU Delft.
+If you are confronted with undesirable behaviour or suspect a breach of integrity at TU Delft, you can go to one of the confidential advisors for support and advice.
 The confidential advisor will listen to your story and help you explore the steps you can take.
-You will always remain in charge.

-The confidential advisor has a duty of confidentiality.
+All confidential advisors have a strict duty of confidentiality.
 If necessary, he or she can refer you to, for example, a university social worker, a student psychologist, HR or a legal advisor.
-If solutions in the informal sphere are not sufficient, you can decide to submit a formal complaint or report.
+If informal solutions are not sufficient, you can decide to submit a formal complaint or report.
 Also in this situation, the confidential advisor can provide advice and support.

 You can contact the confidential advisors for questions relating to:

-- Undesirable behaviour (such as bullying, discrimination, sexual and other types of intimidation, stalking and violence); and/or
+- Social integrity.
+This category includes undesirable behavior in the form of, for example, bullying, discrimination, sexual and other types of intimidation, stalking and violence.

-On this page the confidential advisors introduce themselves.
+On this page the team members introduce themselves.